dvdgeroconnell/pands-project/README.md

 Matplotlib's *plt.subplots()* is used to create the figure and axes.
 The *Axes.scatter()* method is used to draw the individual subplots.

-**Figure 11a - *Iris* attribute-pair scatter plots, colour-coded by species (Matplotlib)**
+**Figure 11a - Iris attribute-pair scatter plots, colour-coded by species (Matplotlib)**
 <img src="scatter_plt.png" width="750" height="600">

 The same plot was created using Seaborn *pairplot()* - one line of code can replace the many required using Matplotlib.
-Both were used as a learning exercise.
+Both were drawn as a learning exercise.
 The diagonal plots are density plots of the attribute by species.

-**Figure 11b - *Iris* attribute-pair scatter plots, colour-coded by species (Seaborn)**
+**Figure 11b - Iris attribute-pair scatter plots, colour-coded by species (Seaborn)**
 <img src="scatter_sns.png" width="750" height="600">

 #### Observations
-1. The scatter plots reinforce the [previous conclusion](#Option-1---Statistical-Summary) that the *setosa* species is linearly separable from *versicolor* and *virginica*; however the latter 2 are not linearly separable, with significant overlap in the scatter plots [g7].
+1. The scatter plots reinforce the [previous conclusion](#Observations1) that the *setosa* species is linearly separable from *versicolor* and *virginica*; however the latter 2 are not linearly separable, with significant overlap in the scatter plots [g7].
 In the case of sepal length and sepal width, there is overlap between *setosa* and the other species; we have [previously noted](#Option-1---Statistical-Summary) overlap in sepal length and sepal width across all 3 species.

 2. The density subplots on the diagonal of the Seaborn-generated plot also confirm [previously noted](#Option-1---Statistical-Summary) observations above, that the *setosa* petal length and petal width are tightly clustered and are smallest in size, that there is overlap between *versicolor* and *virginica* petal length and petal width; and there is broad overlap and a wider spread across all 3 species for sepal length and sepal width.
 However, on the latter point, when sepal length vs sepal width is viewed in a scatter plot there is separation between *setosa* and the other 2 species.